bokulich-lab/moshpit-docs/_sources/chapters/02_mag_reconstruction/reconstruction.md

     --o-results-table ./cache:busco_results \
     --verbose
 ```
-- The `--p-lineage-dataset bacteria_odb10` parameter specifies the particular lineage dataset to use, in this case,
+The `--p-lineage-dataset bacteria_odb10` parameter specifies the particular lineage dataset to use, in this case,
 the bacteria_odb10 dataset.
 This is a standard database for bacterial genomes.

+Your visualization should look similar to [this one](https://view.qiime2.org/visualization/?src=https://raw.githubusercontent.com/bokulich-lab/moshpit-docs/main/moshpit_docs/data/mags.qzv).
 ## Filter MAGs
 This step filters MAGs based on completeness.
 In this example, we filter out any MAGs with completeness below 50%.
 The filtering process ensures only high-quality genomes are kept for downstream analysis.